+Candidates for the Specialist Degree must submit a thesis proposal for approval by a thesis advisory committee, carry out the proposed thesis, submit a written report, and complete an oral examination.

+PSYCHOLOGY

-EXIT REQUIREMENTS Candidates for the Specialist Degree must submit a thesis proposal for approval by a thesis advisory committee, carry out the proposed thesis, submit a written report, and complete an oral examination.
-PSYCHOLOGY MASTER OF ARTS MASTER OF SCIENCE The Department of Psychology offers graduate programs leading to the Master of Arts degree in psychology (Clinical-Adult, and Industrial-Organizational specializations) and the Master of Science degree in psychology (Clinical Child and School specialization).
+The Department of Psychology offers graduate programs leading to the Master of Arts degree in psychology (Clinical-Adult, and Industrial-Organizational specializations) and the Master of Science degree in psychology (Clinical Child and School specialization).

 The Clinical-Adult specialization is intended for students who seek to acquire master's level training appropriate for clinical work with adult clients.
 This training often leads to employment in organizations providing clinical psychological services (e.g., community mental health agencies, hospitals, mental health facilities) or continued education in doctoral training programs.

 The Industrial-Organizational specialization provides knowledge and skills to analyze and solve problems of motivation, leadership, communication, job satisfaction, productivity, training, and others faced by business and organizations.
 Training in this specialization leads to possible employment in administration, supervision, organizational development, and personnel positions.

 The Clinical Child and School specialization trains students to work in organizations serving children, adolescents, and families.
 Graduates work as clinical child psychologists in community mental health agencies, corrections, hospitals, and residential treatment centers.
 This specialization provides the foundation for entry into the specialist degree program for students intending to be certified as school psychologists.

-Students in any specialization can earn a certificate in Gerontology.
-ADMISSION Individuals satisfying the requirements for admission to the Graduate School may apply for admission to psychology graduate programs.
+Individuals satisfying the requirements for admission to the Graduate School may apply for admission to psychology graduate programs.
 A separate application form is required and can be obtained from the Department of Psychology or it can be accessed from our website at www.siue.edu/education/psychology/graduate/apinfo.shtml Admission is thus dependent upon approval by both the Graduate School and the Psychology Department.
 In addition to other requirements, applicants must submit scores on the Graduate Record Examination (GRE) verbal, quantitative, and writing areas to the Psychology Department.

 All application materials must be submitted by February 1 in order for the applicant to be considered for admission for the following fall semester.
 Applicants are not admitted for enrollment in the spring or summer terms.

 Completing an undergraduate major or minor in psychology is the desirable and typical undergraduate preparation for a graduate degree in psychology.
 Qualified applicants from other academic backgrounds may enter the psychology graduate program provided they have completed the prerequisites.
-In addition to completing at least one course each in general psychology, experimental psychology, and statistics, each specialization has additional required courses that must be completed prior to beginning the graduate program.
+In addition to completing at least one course each in general psychology, experimental psychology, statistics, and psychological tests and measurements, each specialization has additional required courses that must be completed prior to beginning the graduate program.
 Information on these courses can be obtained from the Department of Psychology.

-PROGRAM OF STUDY The Master of Arts degree program requires 42 semester hours of graduate credit to complete the specializations in Clinical-Adult, and Industrial-Organizational psychology.
+The Master of Arts degree program requires 42 semester hours of graduate credit to complete the specializations in Clinical-Adult, and Industrial-Organizational psychology.
 The Master of Science degree with a specialization in Clinical Child and School psychology requires 40 semester hours for completion.

+Clinical-Adult Specialization

-Clinical-Adult Specialization Required courses (27 hours): PSYC 514, 520, 521, 531, 535, 537b, 538, 541b, 543b.
-Required practicum (6 hours): PSYC 523.
+Required courses (27 hours): PSYC 514, 520, 521, 531, 535, 537b, 538, 541b, 543b.